What to look for

 Bear in mind that there usually is an additional charge for any specialised services.

 What costs to consider

-Extra fees for industry specific services aside, the cost of hiring an accountant predictably varies depending on whether you go for an independent practitioner or a large firm.
-For a lot of companies, particularly those just starting out, it’s definitely tempting to choose what seems like a cheaper accountant but this doesn’t necessarily mean you will save any money.
+Extra fees for industry specific services aside, the cost of finding and hiring an accountant predictably varies depending on whether you go for an independent practitioner or a large firm.
+For a lot of companies, particularly those just starting out, it’s definitely tempting to choose what seems like a cheaper accountant, but this doesn’t necessarily mean you will save any money.
 The service you receive will be proportionate to what you pay, meaning that it will likely be generic rather than tailored to what you truly need, and the length of time you spend waiting to hear back could be lengthy.

 That being said, choosing the most expensive firm doesn’t always guarantee you the best service either.

 The wisest thing to do is to be as cost effective as possible, which means taking a lot of factors into consideration such as the accountant’s location, industry, and qualifications and making a decision accordingly.
 Once you find one, a good accountant could end up saving you more money than they cost you – so don’t always assess them on price alone.